ZeroLP/Cracked-Naplan-Locked-Down-Browser/README.md

  NAP Locked Down Browser Cracked Project

- This is a NAP LDB cracked source code, you can modify the source code under the GNU license.
+ This is a Naplan Locked Down Browser cracked source code, you can modify the source code under the GNU GPL3 license.